 Outright Vermont a Brief History

 Outright Vermont (Outright) was founded in 1989 following the release of a 1988 national youth risk survey showing that gay and lesbian youth in particular had very high rates of depression and suicide.
 A group of community activists gathered to form Outright, which began as a “once a week” support group.
-Our Friday Night support group has continued ever since, every Friday over the past 20 years.
+Our Friday Night support group has continued ever since, every Friday over the past 25 years.
 Today, Outright is a lesbian, gay, bisexual, transgender, queer and questioning (LGBTQQ) ‘queer’ youth center and statewide advocacy organization.
-More about our milestones can be found on our wiki page.

 Why use “Queer”?